 Note: State laws are always subject to change, usually through new legislation or opinions from appellate courts.
 You should contact an Oregon personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Oregon Civil Statute of Limitations: Related Resources

 - Time Limits to Bring a Case: The Statute of Limitations

 - Oregon Negligence Law

-In Oregon, as in all states and the District of Columbia, your injury or non-injury-related civil lawsuit must be filed within a certain amount of time or you will be barred.
+In Oregon, as in all states and the District of Columbia, your injury or non-injury-related civil lawsuit must be filed within a certain amount of time or you'll be barred.
 In fact, the statute of limitations is arguably the most important part of your case.
-One of the best ways to ensure you meet the deadline, is to speak with an Oregon-based consumer injury attorney today and get a free case review.
+One of the best ways to ensure you meet the deadline, is to speak with an Oregon-based litigation attorney today.